 •on another full-time course, for which a loan, grant or bursary is provided for maintenance

 if none of the above apply: on a course that is not compatible with work-related requirements.
-Note that requirements to seek and be available for work have been suspended for three months from 30 March 2020 (with the possibility of this being extended further); therefore, for UC claims from 30 March 2020 until 29 June 2020, this bullet point should not apply.1The Social Security (Coronavirus) (Further Measures) Regulations 2020, , regulation 6
+Note that most requirements to seek and be available for work were suspended for three months from 30 March 2020; therefore, for UC claims from 30 March 2020 until 29 June 2020, this bullet point should not have applied.1The Social Security (Coronavirus) (Further Measures) Regulations 2020, , regulation 6

 If someone counts as a student under one of the bullets above, s/he can only get UC if s/he is in one of the groups of student who can claim (below).

 If someone does not count as a student under any of the definitions above, they can claim UC under the normal rules.